google/syzkaller/docs/adding_new_os_support.md

 # Adding new OS support

 Here are the common parts of syzkaller to edit in order to make syzkaller support a new OS kernel.
-However, there are some specific changes that may be required for a given kernel (for example, gathering coverage from a given kernel, or some errors that might pop up and give a hint about what to tweak).
+However, there may be some specific changes that will be required for a given kernel (for example, gathering coverage from a given kernel, or some errors that might pop up and give a hint about what to tweak).

 ## syz-executor